SaaS Valuations in 2021: Which Metrics to Keep Track of & How to Interpret Them

 Median SaaS revenue multiples continue to increase

-Although crude, revenue multiples are accurate enough to have become one of the most common metrics used to measure tech valuations.
+Although crude, revenue multiples are accurate enough to have become one of the most common SaaS metrics used to measure tech valuations.
 Calculating revenue multiples is as simple as dividing the company's enterprise value by its revenue.
-This is useful because you can get the company value of publicly traded SaaS companies easily, allowing you to create an average revenue multiple for the SaaS industry as a whole.
-Valuations can then be made for non-public companies by multiplying their revenue by that amount.
+This is useful because you can easily get the company value of SaaS companies traded in the public market, allowing you to create an average revenue multiple for the SaaS industry as a whole.
+SaaS valuations can then be made for non-public software companies by multiplying their revenue by that amount.

 As we can see from the SaaS Capital data, revenue multiples of publicly traded SaaS companies went from under 4x in 2008 to over 16x leading into 2021.
 Interestingly, as the Crunchbase data shows us, the rise in valuations happened despite having negative earnings before interest, taxes, depreciation, and amortization (EBITDA).
 EBITDA is one measure of profitability often used to measure a company's financial performance.

 Median annual growth rate is strong

 The negative $12 million EBITDA shown in the Crunchbase data for SaaS companies in 2018 didn't prevent growing revenue multiples because the industry had a positive cash flow of $36 million.
 Negative EBITDA is easier for investors to overlook when there is a strong pattern of growth in an industry.
 From the Crunchbase data, we know that the average median growth for a SaaS company in 2018 was a respectable 30%.